Aryan Nations: History

+Aryan Nations had difficult relations with the city of Coeur d'Alene.
+In 1986-1987, there were a series of bombings of the homes of local human rights activists, after which, the city and Aryan Nations left each other alone.
+In 1998, Aryan Nations applied for a permit for a march in downtown Coeur d'Alene.
+Although the permit was approved, the city declared a public holiday on the same day, resulting in an empty downtown of closed businesses.

-Until 1998, the leadership of the Aryan Nations remained firmly in the hands of Richard Girnt Butler.
-By that time, he was over 80 years old and his health was poor.
-At the annual Aryan Nations World Congress in 2001, Neuman Britton was appointed to lead the Aryan Nations as Butler's successor.
-But in August 2001, after Britton died, Butler appointed Harold Ray Redfeairn who was from Ohio to lead the Aryan Nations as his successor; he had been agitating for control of the organization since the mid-1990s.
+Until 1998, the leadership of Aryan Nations remained firmly in the hands of Richard Girnt Butler.
+By that time, he was over 80 years old, and his health was poor.
+As Butler's health deteriorated, so did his ability to lead the group.
+This led to a series of violent events in Coeur d'Alene involving skinheads who had infiltrated the group.

+At the annual Aryan Nations World Congress in 2001, Neuman Britton was appointed to lead Aryan Nations as Butler's successor.
+Following Neuman's death in August 2001, Butler appointed Harold Ray Redfeairn of Ohio to lead Aryan Nations as his successor; he had been agitating for control of the organization since the mid-1990s.
 Redfeairn had brought in Dave Hall, an FBI informant who exposed the group's illegal activities.
 After this was discovered, Redfeairn was distrusted by some in the group.
 Redfeairn and August Kreis III, the propaganda minister for Aryan Nations, formed a splinter group, and Butler expelled them from Aryan Nations.

 A few months later, Redfeairn returned to form an alliance with Butler.
 Butler's 2002 World Congress drew fewer than 100 people, and when he ran for mayor, he lost, garnering only 50 votes against more than 2,100 votes.
 Redfeairn died in October 2003, and Butler died of heart failure in September 2004.
 At the time of Butler's death, Aryan Nations had about 200 actively participating members.